Cremation Urns in Chantilly, Virginia

 When preparing for the final disposition of a loved one, some individuals and families choose cremation as an option to traditional burial.
 After the cremation, you have numerous choices about what to do with the cremains.
-For many, a permanent cremation urn is the best alternative as a final resting place.
+At Direct Cremation Services, we offer permanent cremation urns in Chantilly, Virginia, as the best alternative for a final resting place.

 How to Choose a Cremation Urn

 Selecting an urn is an intensely emotional and personal decision.
-Urns come in various styles and designs; they can be a plain wood box or an ornately sculptured vase.
-A cremation urn can reflect an individual’s passion or hobby, military service, beliefs or vocation.
-Personalizing or customizing an urn is a fitting tribute to the deceased and creates a lasting memorial that brings comfort and joy to the family for many years.
+Cremation urns come in various styles and designs; they can be a plain wood box or an ornately sculptured vase.
+A cremation urn can reflect an individual’s passion or hobby, military service, beliefs, or vocation.
+Personalizing or customizing a cremation urn is a fitting tribute to the deceased and creates a lasting memorial that brings comfort and joy to the family for many years.

-When choosing a cremation urn, it is essential to consider whether the urn will rest indoors or in an outdoor setting because not all materials work well outdoors.
-Outdoor settings include a columbarium, burial in a grave space or displayed in a cemetery urn garden or home garden.
-Pewter, brass, stainless steel, glass and wood are among the most frequently used materials for cremation urns.
-Biodegradable urns made of salt, sand and paper/tree bark are also available.
+When choosing a cremation urn, it is essential to consider whether it will rest indoors or outdoors because not all materials work well outdoors.
+Outdoor settings include a columbarium, burial in a grave space, or displayed in a cemetery urn garden or home garden.
+Pewter, brass, stainless steel, glass, and wood are among the most frequently used materials for cremation urns.
+Biodegradable urns made of salt, sand, and paper or tree bark are also available.

 Types of Cremation Urns

 Urns come in assorted sizes to accommodate various amounts of ashes.
 Typically, ashes from an adult require 200 cubic inches.
 Our selection of cremation urns will help you reflect the lifestyle and personality of your loved one: